Kou Ichinomiya a.k.a. Recruit

 - The Faceless: They hide their faces under tengu masks, and there are rare sights of their faces in some manga panels, when they talk serious about their "sister".

 KameariA very famous idol and model in Japan.

-- Ascended Extra: Who would have expected that the famous idol outside the Arakawa's riverbank would play an important role later into the series?
-Better yet, making a personal proposal to Rec to join the riverbank's community after he found out he was as weird as the rest of the villagers?
+- Ascended Extra: From a passerby mention and Running Gag earlier, Kameari plays a major role towards the ending of the series.
+He even makes a personal proposal to Rec to join the riverbank's community after he finds out that he is as weird as the rest of the Arakawa's community.

-- Even the Guys Want Him: Rec, Hoshi and Last Samurai swoon over him a LOT.
+- Even the Guys Want Him: Rec, Hoshi, and Last Samurai swoon over him a LOT.
 They tend to "invoke" their Kameari-tis when they have to think as "teenage girls".
-No wonder he gets particularly scared of this when he finally meets Hoshi and Last Samurai in the riverbank.
+He gets particularly scared of this when he finally meets Hoshi and Last Samurai in the riverbank.

-- Maybe Ever After: At the end of the manga, it's implied that he and the Venusian Ghost got together.
+- Maybe Ever After: At the end of the manga, it's implied that he and the Venusian Ghost got together, as they left Earth.

 - Willing Channeler: Kameari accepts being the human host of the Venusian Ghost as part of a deal regarding his nudity's obsession.
-It's this possession where he realizes he has a mutual connection with him as his possible other half.
+It's this possession where the Venusian Ghost realizes he has a mutual connection with him as his possible other half.